Mother (In This Moment album)

-Mother is the seventh studio album by American rock band In This Moment.
-It was released on March 27, 2020, by Atlantic Records and Roadrunner Records and was produced by Kevin Churko and Kane Churko.
+Mother is the seventh studio album by American rock band In This Moment, released on March 27, 2020, by Atlantic Records and Roadrunner Records.
+The album was produced by Kevin Churko and Kane Churko.

 Background and recording

 On October 14, 2018, Chris Howorth posted a photo on his Instagram page stating that the band was working on their seventh album.
 On November 12, a short video with flickering and revolving text bearing the word "Mother" was uploaded to the band's official Instagram.

 On February 17, 2019, Maria Brink posted a short video of herself heading to The Hideout Recording Studio in Las Vegas.
 A few days later, on February 24, Brink posted another video of the band working in the studio.
 Recording for the album was completed by the spring of 2019.